-If you have changed the nameservers with your current domain registrar then it usually takes up to 48 hours for these to be reflected globally.
-This is not something that Vercel have any control over and for certain registrars, this can can slower.
+If you have changed the authoritative nameservers with your current domain registrar, it may take up to 48 hours to be reflected globally.
+This is not something that Vercel has any control over, and for certain registrars, this can be slower.

 Once nameservers have been changed, you may wish to check the progress of the propagation.
 There are many third-party tools that do this, such as DNS Checker and DNS Map - these show the state of your DNS records in different regions of the world.

 You can also use the terminal to check the nameservers for your domain according by specific DNS providers, some examples are found below: